ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### 👨‍💼 Sepehr Yavarzadeh
 - **Role**: Project Manager and Software Engineer.
 - **Age**: 16
 - **Description**: Hey!
 I'm Sepehr and this is my third WRO season.
-Last year i won the third place in our national competition in Robo Mission category.
-This year i wanted to have a new experience.
-I love playing the piano and playing the tennis.
+Last year I won the third place in our national competition in Robo Mission category.
+This year I wanted to have a new experience.
+I'm interested in playing the piano and playing the tennis.
 I'm passionate about programming, physics and math.
 - sepehryavarzadeh@gmail.com
 - [Instagram](https://www.instagram.com/sepehr.yavarzadeh/)
 - [Github](https://github.com/Sepehryy)